CUBRID/cubrid-manual/en/sql/tuning.rst

 .. _eliminate-inner-join-5:

-Implicit equality (=)
+Implicit Equality (=)
 +++++++++++++++++++++

-Even if there are references to the parent table other than the join condition, if there are conditions on the columns used in the join condition in the **WHERE** clause, **INNER JOIN** removal can be done through implicit equality (=).
+Even if there are conditions related to the parent table in the **WHERE** clause other than the join conditions, if the column used in the join conditions is also used in those conditions, the join with the parent table can be eliminated based on implicit equality (=).
-The condition must use equality (=) comparison and must be compared with a constant.
+That condition must use an equality (=) comparison and be compared to a constant value.

-The following is an example of an equality (=) comparison condition for the *sub_id* column of the *parent* table.
+The following is an example with an equality (=) comparison condition on the *sub_id* column of the *parent_tbl* table.

 .. code-block:: sql